TechsophyOfficial/awgment-package/kubernetes-cloud/Readme.md

 4. [Helm](https://helm.sh/docs/intro/install/)

 ## setup kubernetes for awgment on cloud

+Create kubernetes cluster in your choice of cloud platform, below is experimented on Digital-ocean.
+Download the Kubeconfig.
 Create local directory (.kube) and keep the required config file in the directory to access to that kubernetes cluster.

 Now you will be accessed to k8’s cluster.
 Check the access by running the command below.